hyperspy/hyperspy/doc/user_guide/visualisation.rst

 In the following example we create a list of 9 single spectra (gaussian functions with different sigma values) and plot them in the same figure using :py:func:`~.drawing.utils.plot_spectra`.
 Note that, in this case, the legend labels are taken from the indivual spectrum titles.
+By clicking on the legended line, a spectrum can be toggled on and off.

  .. code-block:: python